dippedrusk/arpabet-syllabifier/README.md

-# ARPABET Syllabifier
+# Syllabifier

+Syllabifier is a Python module to syllabify your English pronunciations.
+Currently only ARPABET syllabification is supported.
-syllabifyARPA is a function that will take an ARPABET transcription in array or string form and return a Pandas Series or Python list with the syllables chunked.
+It will take an ARPABET transcription in array or string form and return a Pandas Series or Python list with the syllables chunked.

 ## Dependencies